HollanderProject/projectWarioWare/README.md

 * Cameron Bernard - Added CLIMB, ORGANIZE, and NUDGE to the collection.
 Made all microgames on level with standard.
 * Isaiah Nagac - Added foundation for collection, added SHOOT and BROWSE to the collection, created animations for collection.
 * Jesse Jericho - Added CUT and HERD to the collection.
 Adjustments to microgames CUT and HERD.
 Added music to the game.
 * Noah Lang - Added CATCH and CONNECT to the collection.
 Refined multiple aspects of the collection functionality.
+Recorded & edited product demonstration.
 * Noah Law - Added POKE and SPOT to the collection.